mahidul-islam/todo/README.md

 ## Getting Started

 to install your pc need to have 3.19.6 version of flutter.
-You need to have Android emulator (or equivalante for other platform) available and from the root of the project please run
+You need to have Android emulator (or equivalent for other platform) available and from the root of the project please run

 ```
 flutter run